dnesteryuk/whisperer/README.md

 [![Build Status](https://secure.travis-ci.org/dnesteryuk/whisperer.png?branch=master)](https://travis-ci.org/dnesteryuk/whisperer)
 [![Dependency Status](https://gemnasium.com/dnesteryuk/whisperer.png)](https://gemnasium.com/dnesteryuk/whisperer)

-Do you hate fixtures?
+Do you hate cassettes?
 I do as well.
-The purpose of this library is to make your life much easier when your application works with external API and you have to create a lot of VCR fixtures.
+The purpose of this library is to make your life much easier when your application works with external API and you have to create a lot of VCR cassettes.

 ## Installation